KseniaMIPT/tcrgrapher/README.md

 pip install olga
 ```

-For detailed information about SONIA please visit
+For detailed information about SONIA, please visit
 https://github.com/statbiophys/SONIA

-SONIA is a python 2.7/3.6 software.
+SONIA is a Python 2.7/3.6 software.
 It is available on PyPI and can be
 downloaded and installed through pip:

 ```python